Gibraltar is unique in having an international airport

 and will see further expansion when the new £100m terminal comes on line in 2011.

 Currently there are daily scheduled services to and from the

-United Kingdom airports of Luton, Gatwick, Heathrow, Liverpool and Manchester operated by British Airways,
+United Kingdom airports of Luton, Gatwick, Heathrow and Manchester operated by British Airways,

 Monarch Airlines, and Easyjet.